stomaras/Operating-Systems-Part-1/README.md

 22)Types od Operating Systems : 1) Batch os -> 1 CPU
                                 2) Multiprogramming os -> 1 CPU
                                 3) Multiprocessing os -> More than 1 CPU

+ 23)This Program for which the process is created is also called as "Passive Entity"

+ 24)The process which is actually created for the program is also called as "Active Entity"

+ 25)Dynamically Allocating Memory : Allocating Memory at the Runtime with malloc function

+ 26)Stack Space and Heap Space depends on the program

+ 27)For every process we have a process control block PCB(stack,heap,static/globalvariables,prgram)

+ 28)local variables allocated in the stack

+ 29)Scheduling Algorithms ->1)FCFS
+                            2)SJF

+ 30)Process Attributes: 1)Process id
+                        2)Program Counter
+                        3)Process State
+                        4)General Purpose Registers
+                        5)Priority
+                        6)List of open files
+                        7)List of open devices
+                        8)Protection

+31)Program Counter : A register which will be maintained closer to the CPU

+32)General Purpose Registers : Set of registers values of the program

+33)Protection : For every process our os code needs to make sure that a process is not using the space of another process...ok?